-Figure 2, below, shows the distribution of elementary, middle, and high schools throughout Maryland.
+Using the definition of school described above, there were 1,413 schools in Maryland in the 2013-14 school year.
+5 Figure 2, below, shows the distribution of elementary, middle, and high schools throughout Maryland.
 There are definite concentrations of all levels of schools in the more populated districts (Baltimore City, Baltimore County, Montgomery County, and Prince George's County).
-In the more sparsely populated districts, there are very few school buildings.
-Kent, Somerset, and Talbot each have fewer than 10 schools each.
+In the more sparsely populated districts, there are very few schools.
+Kent, Somerset, and Talbot each have fewer than 10 schools.